 On March 27, 2020, President Trump signed in law the Coronavirus Aid, Relief, and Economic Security Act.
 On April 13, 2020, the Organization received a loan in the amount of \$701,700 pursuant to PPP.
 The Organization anticipated using all of the proceeds to make eligible payments and, therefore, expected substantially all of the loan would be forgiven.
 The Organization elected to account for the PPP loan as deferred revenue in accordance with the Financial Accounting Standards Board Accounting Standards Codification (ASC) Topic 958-605, Revenue Recognition.
-The balance was included in other liabilities on the statements of financial position at December 31, 2020.
 Under Topic 958-605, revenue is recognized when conditions are met, which include meeting full time equivalent and salary reduction requirements and incurring eligible expenditures.
 PPP loans are subject to audit and acceptance by the U.S. Department of Treasury, Small Business Administration, or lender; as a result of such audit, adjustments could be required to the recognition of revenue.
-As such, the loan was recorded as other liabilities on the statements of financial position and was included in the change in deferred revenue within operating activities on the statements of cash flows at December 31, 2020.
 On March 4, 2021, the Organization received forgiveness on the full amount of the PPP loan.
-Therefore, during 2021, the Organization met the conditions of the grant and recognized the \$701,700 in other income on the statement of activities
+Therefore, during 2021, the Organization met the conditions of the grant and recognized the \$701,700 in other income on the statement of activities.